 The City continues its efforts to secure and protect state funding for Alexandria's legislatively mandated combined sewer overflow (CSO) project.
-The City and Alexandria Renew Enterprises (AlexRenew) - the public service authority that collects and treats Alexandria's wastewater and is the lead agency to design, finance, construct and operate the CSO River Renew project - are partners in this endeavor and continue to work together to secure and protect state investment in this more than \$500 million, generational infrastructure project which will reduce pollution in the Potomac River and the Chesapeake Bay.
+The City and Alexandria Renew Enterprises (AlexRenew) - the public service authority that collects and treats Alexandria's wastewater and is the lead agency to design, finance, construct and operate the CSO project - are partners in this endeavor and continue to work together to secure and protect state investment in this more than \$500 million, generational infrastructure project.